10 Major Ports In China

 Cargo tonnage in 2018: 600 million tons

 One of the busiest ports in mainland China, Guangzhou, is a seaport on the Pearl River Delta.
-It is managed by the Guangzhou Port Group Company, the largest Southern port in China.
+It is managed by the Guangzhou Port Group Company, China’s most prominent Southern port.
 It trades with over 80 nations and 300 ports.
 It merged with the regional Huangpu seaport, making it one of the largest comprehensive ports.

-The port is well connected with rail, road, air, and inland waterway connections.
-It lies on the rivers of Dongjiang, Beijiang, and Xijiang and is connected to the industrial hubs surrounding it.
+The port is well connected by rail, road, air, and inland waterway.
+It lies on the Dongjiang, Beijiang, and Xijiang rivers and is connected to the industrial hubs surrounding it.

-The port is endowed with over 4,500 berths and 2400 anchorage points.
-The port is close to the base for Nansha Wetland Park.
+The port is endowed with over 4,500 berths and 2,400 anchorage points.
+It is close to the base of Nansha Wetland Park.
 Large storage spaces, bonded warehouses, customs checkpoints, and logistics centres exist.
-The commonly shipped goods include agricultural produce, foodstuff, industrial goods, machinery, oil, fertilizers, steel ore, minerals, automobile parts etc.
+Commonly shipped goods include agricultural produce, foodstuffs, industrial goods, machinery, oil, fertilizers, steel ore, minerals, automobile parts, etc.

 Work is underway to expand the port’s capacity to handle vessels over 100,000 deadweight tons through dredging activities.
 There is also work to increase the passenger handling capacity.